 With more than 96,000 employees and 122,416 patents, 3M sells products across 200 countries with annual sales totaling $32.1 billion.
 It is on the Dow Jones Industrial Index and has paid dividends to its shareholders uninterrupted for more than 100 consecutive years.

-Phil Clark is a Global Technical Director at 3M — makers of the ubiquitous Post-it note, Scotch Painter’s Tape and N-95 respirators.
+Phil Clark is VP, Research And Development, Automotive and Aerospace Solutions Division at 3M — makers of the ubiquitous Post-it note, Scotch Painter’s Tape and N-95 respirators.
 3M is one of the most storied and innovative product companies in the world with a long history of novel invention.
 And it turns out one of the first products that put the company on the map — sandpaper — was the result of a pivot!

 To build on its innovation legacy and accelerate new product introduction, 3M adopted OKRs and WorkBoard in 2020.
 Phil shares their why, the impact they’ve seen and where they’re taking their accelerated commercial efforts next.

 WorkBoard: Phil, tell us a bit about 3M's innovation climate and culture.